mehdi-fathi/eloquent-filter/README.md

          and "username" = "mehdi"

 ```
--The above example as the same code that you use without eloquent filter.
+- The above example as the same code that you use without eloquent filter.
 Check it under code

 ```php
 $user = new User();